Khaman Maluach: Early life

-Born in Rumbek, Sudan (now South Sudan), Maluach grew up in Kawempe, in neighbouring Uganda, as a refugee with his siblings and mother.
+Born in Rumbek, Sudan (now South Sudan), Maluach grew up in Kawempe, a small town in Uganda, as a refugee with his siblings and mother.
 He attended Bethel Covenant College in Bwebajja.

 In 2019, Maluach was encouraged to play basketball by a boda boda motorcyclist who had stopped down when he saw the tall Maluach walking along the road.
 He attended a local camp organised by Luol Deng and started playing basketball.
 He later joined the NBA Academy Africa in Saly, Senegal, where basketball is combined with education.

 College career

 On 6 March 2024, Maluach announced his commitment to Duke.
 Ranked as the third-best prospect in the 2025 NBA draft by ESPN at the time, he chose Duke over UCLA, Kentucky, and Kansas.
 He stated that this was due to the impression Zion Williamson had on him when he was younger.
 Maluach opted to play with number 9, honouring Luol Deng.
-He would be joined by two other top-rated prospects in Cooper Flagg and Kon Knueppel (both of whom would later end up being top-5 selections in the 2025 NBA draft) during the season he was with Duke.
+He would be joined by two other top-rated prospects in Cooper Flagg and Kon Knueppel (both of whom would later end up being top-five selections in the 2025 NBA draft) during the season he was with Duke.
 Maluach averaged 8.6 points on 71.2% shooting, as well as 6.6 rebounds and 1.3 blocks per game at Duke.

 Professional career

 Basketball Africa League (2022–2024)

 Maluach played for the South Sudanese professional team Cobra Sport in the 2022 BAL season, as part of the BAL Elevate program.
 Through this programme, one NBA Academy Africa player was assigned to each Basketball Africa League (BAL) team on an amateur contract.
 He made his BAL debut on 9 April 2022 against defending champions Zamalek, scoring two points and recording two rebounds in seven minutes.

 In March 2023, Maluach played in his second BAL season after he was drafted first among the academy prospects by the AS Douanes, the defending Senegalese champions.
 The Douanes reached the final, in which Maluach started and contributed 2 points and 4 rebounds, as they lost to Al Ahly.

 He attended the 2023 Basketball Without Borders in Johannesburg, South Africa, and was named the camp's MVP.

 On 4 March 2024, it was announced that Maluach was drafted by the Ugandan club City Oilers for the 2024 BAL season.
 On 19 April, Maluach had 16 points and 8 rebounds in his Oilers debut in a 76–99 loss to Al Ahly.
-One day later, on 20 April, Maluach set new career-highs with 29 points and 11 rebounds in a 88–101 loss against Bangui.
+One day later, on 20 April, Maluach set new career highs with 29 points and 11 rebounds in a 88–101 loss against Bangui.
 On 24 April, Maluach had 16 points, 19 rebounds and 7 blocks in a 68–79 loss to Al-Ahly Ly.
-His 19 rebounds set a new career-high, and his 7 blocks set a then league record for most blocks by any player in a BAL game.
+His 19 rebounds set a new career high, and his 7 blocks set a then-league record for most blocks by any player in a BAL game.
 Despite the Oilers being eliminated, Maluach averaged 17.5 points, a league-leading 13.5 rebounds, and 2.8 blocks per game over his six performances.